 Trip Tips: Winona in southeast Minnesota

 Getting there: It's 2½ hours southeast of the Twin Cities and half an hour from La Crosse.

 Taking Amtrak: From the west, the Empire Builder arrives in Winona at 10:11 a.m.
 From the east, it arrives at 7:50 p.m.
 800-872-7245.

 When to go: To see the stained-glass windows and Watkins building and museum or to tour the Wenonah Canoe factory, come on a weekday.

-Wednesday Cruise Nights run from June 6 to Sept.
-12. Wednesday municipal band concerts are at 8 p.m.
-June 5 to Aug.
-14 in
+Wednesday Cruise Nights run from early June to late September.
+Wednesday municipal band concerts are at 8 p.m. from early June to mid-August in Lake Park.

 Many other events are held in conjunction with the festival, such as free concerts, coffeehouse discussions with cast members, Front Porch Conversations with experts, events at Theatre du Mississippi and walking tours hosted by the Winona County Historical Society.